 Role play is learning how to best handle a situation by practicing interactions and trying out different approaches.
 Students may act out situations, problems, and issues in a safe setting and develop skills that promote sexual health.
-Role play is a very effective instructional method proven to increase self-efficacy and impact student behaviour2.
+Role play is a very effective instructional method proven to increase self-efficacy and impact student behaviour.
 Role play requires careful preparation to ensure a structure emphasizing healthy sexuality through practicing basic learning’s, such as abstinence negotiation.
-Participation in course role plays have led to higher satisfaction of usefulness and greater teaching improvement2.
+Participation in course role plays have led to higher satisfaction of usefulness and greater teaching improvement.

 Advantages of Role Play

 - Provides opportunity for students to assume roles of others, therefore appreciating another person’s point of view.

 - Allows for a safe exploration of solutions and an opportunity to practice sexual health skills.

 - Promotes and develops critical and creative thinking, attitudes, values, and interpersonal and social skills.

 - Present an artificial problem, situation or event that represents some aspect of reality.